Why I am Running

 I am a renter, an organizer, the son of an immigrant, and a democratic socialist.

-I have a BA in Human Ecology with a focus on economics and environmental policy from College of the Atlantic in Maine, and currently work at a nationally-recognized land policy think tank in Cambridge.
+I work with environmental programs at a nationally-recognized land policy think tank in Cambridge.
 My work supports land conservation projects around world, and I help land trusts, academic institutions, and community organizations find the tools they need to build sustainable communities.

 Outside my day job, I'm also involved in community organizing to make Cambridge and our region more just, equitable, and resilient.
 I'm a member of the Democratic Socialists of America (DSA) and have been involved in campaigns to support residents who face eviction, steep increases in rent, and poor living conditions like mold, lack of heat, and flooding.
 I've also worked with organizations like Our Revolution Cambridge, City Life/Vida Urbana, and Cambridge Bicycle Safety to create a city that works for everyone.
 You may have seen me testifying before the city council on issues related to tenant protections, bike safety, or efforts to create more affordable housing and stop displacement.